JoshuaSBrown/MythiCaL/CoarseGrainSites/doc/DEVELOPERS_GUIDE.md

 ## Variables

- * Unlike function names, the variable names should all be lower case and if they are composed of more than one word they should be seperated by underscored.
+ * Unlike function names, the variable names should all be lower case and if they are composed of more than one word they should be separated by an underscore.